 First, we have the new Appetisers!

-Garlic bread (£3.50), which I really enjoyed.
+Garlic bread (£3.50) – I really enjoyed these.
 It had a nice balanced texture of crispy and soft.
 All it was missing was cheese then it would have been even more delicious!

 The Drinks – IceTails

 Tropical Crush (£4.50) – This is a surprisingly refreshing mix of Orange and Mango with the perfect amount of zest and sweetness.
-I have to say it also looked so cute with the garnishing and lovely presentation plus I do love oranges!
+I have to say it also looked so cute with the garnishing and lovely presentation.

 Daiquiri Delight (£4.50) – A blend of strawberry and lime within a syrup based mixture and topped with crushed ice and garnished with mint.
 The mint and strawberry mashup is different from most daiquiris.
 It is very sweet made for those of you with a sweet tooth.
-It has a fair amount of strawberry which I love and comes with a cute mixer (make sure you give it a good stir before taking a sip.
+It has a fair amount of strawberry which I love and comes with a mixer (make sure you give it a good stir before taking a sip.
 The consistency is thicker than the other drinks but I enjoyed that.
 Now if you’re anything like us, me and the family always debate about the way the term Daiquiri is pronounced and tease each other when someone says it wrong.
 So to save yourself the embarrassment here is the correct phonetic pronunciation: